Trendyol/Jdempotent/README.md

 }
 ```

 You might want to handle the name of the field differently to ensure idempotency.
-Just use @JdempotentProperty annotation needs to get the field name differently and generate the hash
+Just use @JdempotentProperty annotation needs to get the field name differently and generate the hash inspired by jackson (@JsonProperty annotation)

 ```java
 public class IdempotentPaylaod {